aiven/devportal/docs/products/clickhouse/howto/connect-to-ch-service.rst

 .. note::

     There are other installation options available for ClickHouse clients for different operating systems.
-You can find them in `Install clickhouse-client and clickhouse-local <https://clickhouse.com/docs/en/integrations/sql-clients/clickhouse-client-local#install-clickhouse-client-and-clickhouse-local>`_ and `Available Installation Options <https://clickhouse.com/docs/en/install/#available-installation-options>`_ in the official ClickHouse documentation.
+You can find them in `Install ClickHouse-client and ClickHouse-local <https://clickhouse.com/docs/en/integrations/sql-clients/clickhouse-client-local#install-clickhouse-client-and-clickhouse-local>`_ and `Available Installation Options <https://clickhouse.com/docs/en/install/#available-installation-options>`_ in the official ClickHouse documentation.

 Connection properties
 ---------------------